hieule22/mongodb-vs-sql/README.md

 Here are the approximate steps to get everything working.
 There might be variances between different operating systems so please tweak them to meet your needs.
-Use your the judgement of the brilliant programmer that you are :)
+Use the judgement of the brilliant programmer that you are :)
 Reach out to me if you have problems with any of these steps.

-* Create the MySQL database `CONFERENCE_REVIEW` and its constituent tables
+* Create the MySQL database `CONFERENCE_REVIEW` and its constituent tables - MySQL server must be running

 ```bash
 mysql -u root -p < CONFERENCE_REVIEW.sql